 The following building materials are limited to 25% of each façade along a frontage.
 They may also be used as a component of construction when not a surface finish material without limitation.
-These restrictions do not apply to multi-family attached dwellings when units are on sublots.
+These restrictions do not apply to multi-family attached dwellings when units are on sublots or to accessory buildings less than 1,000 square feet or greater than 250' from a street, platted right-of-way, or public open space establishing the frontage, as defined by Article 2 of this Ordinance.

-1. Corrugated metal siding; however, the reuse of pre-fabricated shipping containers is permitted and is not subject to this limitation, subject to compliance with the building code and other applicable codes
+- 1. Corrugated metal siding, either galvanized or with a painted finish.
+An alternative metal siding may exceed the limit outlined above if the metal siding is deemed a more decorative surface finish material as approved by the Zoning Administrator. - a.
+The reuse of pre-fabricated shipping containers is permitted and is not subject to this limitation, subject to compliance with the building code and other applicable codes

-2. Exterior insulation finishing systems (EIFS) is prohibited on the ground floor of a multi-family dwelling (the 25% permission in item 1 above does not apply).
+- 2. Exterior insulation finishing systems (EIFS) is prohibited on the ground floor of a multi-family dwelling (the 25% permission does not apply).
 This does not apply to multi-family attached dwellings when units on sublots.

-- 3. Plain concrete masonry units (CMU) - 4.
-Plastic
+- 3. Plain concrete masonry units (CMU) having no integral color pigment or improved exterior surface finish.
+For this standard the application of paint does not qualify as an improved exterior surface finish.

+- 4. Plastic

-- 5. T-111 composite plywood siding - 6.
-Vinyl
+- 5. T-111 composite plywood siding

+- 6. Vinyl